About me and how I help

 Who I work with

-Many of the people I work with have grown up feeling “different” or “wrong” because of who they are.
-This includes people who are Queer/ LGBTQ+, neurodivergent, highly sensitive, or from marginalised backgrounds.
+Many of the people I work with have grown up feeling “different” in some way.
+This includes people who are Queer/LGBTQ+, neurodivergent, highly sensitive, or from marginalised backgrounds.
+They are used to playing small in order to stay safe.

-We work together to release those messages so they can come back to themselves.
-It's not about becoming someone else, but quietening the self-criticism and releasing the pressure to be more or other than who they already are.
+We work together to release limiting beliefs and old survival patterns so they can come back to themselves.
+It's not about becoming someone else, but quietening the self-criticism, reconnecting with their joy and purpose, and creating a life that feels more fully their own - while growing a sense of safety.

 Qualifications & Experience